 - teaches strategic business planning and venture financing

 Participants attend a series of workshops and are supported by a mentor from the South Australian business community.
 The business plans developed by the teams are judged by high profile executives from the government and business community.
 The Australian eChallenge offers great advice, great exposure and helps the participants involved develop entrepreneurial business skills.

 Each year the competition draws tremendous interest and support from sponsors, mentors and judges from the business community who are keen to promote innovation and new business talent.
 Over the years, there have been a number of success stories that started as a concept and developed into a real business by taking part in the Australian eChallenge.

 Our Unique Offering

-To ensure participants have all the necessary tools and are geared for success The Australian eChallenge participants are given access to a specially designed online environment developed by the Entrepreneurship Commercialisation and Innovation Centre (ECIC).
-Participants have access to the Australian eChallenge course containing class notes, readings, video and PowerPoint presentations.
-There are approximately 10 modules covering all aspects of business planning.
+To ensure they have all the necessary tools and are geared for success, participants have access to the Australian eChallenge course containing class notes, readings, video and PowerPoint presentations.
+There are approximately 8 modules covering all aspects of business planning.

 Benefits for participants: